rarimo/verify-proxy/README.md

 ## Description

 The service is designed to receive callbacks from PolygonID Wallet application.
 The callback contains a ZKP that satisfies some user&#39;s request.
-The front-end applicatiin can easily retrieve the user&#39;s proof by proof id.
+The front-end application can easily retrieve the user&#39;s proof by proof id.

 ## Install